 Heating and cooling our buildings accounts for more than a third of greenhouse gases (GHGs) emitted in New York State.
 Space heating our buildings is most commonly fueled by oil or fossil gas (aka “natural gas” and propane).
 Getting more efficient — through air sealing and insulating our buildings — is the first and most essential step toward eliminating carbon.

-But as our old heating, ventilation and air conditioning systems require replacement, it’s also critical that we plan and prepare to replace these with electric heat pumps powered by electricity generated with renewable sources (wind, solar, and hydro).
-Doing so will eliminate the use of fossil fuels to heat and cool buildings and to generate hot water.
-That will result in cleaner air inside and outside of our homes, and eliminate the acceleration of global warming.
-Let’s take a quick look at increasing efficiency — that essential first step — before turning to a more detailed look at your transition to heat pump technology.
+But as our old heating, ventilation and air conditioning (HVAC) systems require replacement, it’s also critical that we plan and prepare to replace these with electric heat pumps powered by renewably-generated electricity.
+Heat pumps can eliminate the use of fossil fuels to heat and cool buildings and generate hot water.
+The result is cleaner air inside and outside of our homes, and elimination of climate-changing GHGs.
+Here’s more info on energy efficiency — that essential first step — and a more detailed look at your transition to heat pump technology.

-This is often easy to accomplish with very cool, but inexpensive and “low tech” solutions.
-Many efficiency projects can be DIY or do-it-yourself: completed by homeowners.
-Those that do require a contractor also build our local economy by providing good jobs and keeping money in our communities, rather than going to a big, distant corporation.
+And greater efficiency is often easy to accomplish with inexpensive, “low tech” solutions.
+Many efficiency projects can be “DIY” — do-it-yourself.
+Those that do require a contractor also build our local economy by providing good jobs and keeping money in our communities.
+See Actions below to get started today!

-- Homeowners: Do it yourself!
+- Do it yourself!
 Take the first step to save money and energy such as adjusting your thermostat, install programmable thermostats that automatically move to lower temperature settings while you’re out of the house, sealing air leaks, and installing insulation.